Casal2/CASAL2/Documentation/ReadTheDocs/source/configuration_file_syntax.md

 ## Advanced Concepts

 ### Addressables
 Within Casal2 many parameters are registered as `addressable`.
-This is a mechanism by which Casal2 makes the parameter addressable from a configuration file.
-Put simply, it allows you to use the reference a parameter on another block and use it.
+This is a mechanism by which Casal2 makes the parameter addressable to other objects in the model.
+Put simply, it allows you to reference a parameter on another block and use it.
 This is most commonly used for defining which parameters in the model will be estimated (free parameters).

 The syntax for an addressable is `block[label].parameter(index)` where index is optional for addressing lists/vectors or maps.